nicolelun/my-portfolio/_projects/window/window.md

   class: half
 ---

 The real and the fake comingle in this site-specific video installation.
-Inspired by the book _A Hologram for the King_, it explores the alluring yet illusory nature of the outside world.
+Originally inspired by the book _A Hologram for the King_, it explores the world as a source of allure and illusion.